-The camera might not be able to properly display images captured with a different camera or edited with a personal computer or whose file names were changed.
+The camera might not be able to properly display images in the following cases: Images captured with a different camera, images edited with a personal computer, and images whose file names were changed.

 MENU Reviewing Images

 You can see the image on the LCD monitor immediately after you take the picture.
 You can set one of three image review options: [On] to display the image, [On (INFO.)] to display both the image and shooting information, and [Off] to not display the image.